Cost of Attending

 - MLS tuition follows the standard University of Minnesota undergraduate rate.
 For most semesters, 13 or more credits are required and students will likely pay the flat rate.
 However, there are several factors can affect the tuition charges.
 Visit our One Stop Student Services for detailed information on how undergraduate tuition is assessed.

-- Laboratory course fees are charged to cover the cost of consumable supplies and reagents used in MLS courses, as well as to service microscopes and other equipment used in course instruction.
+- Laboratory course fees are charged to cover the cost of consumable supplies and reagents used in MLS and MMLS courses, as well as to service microscopes and other equipment used in course instruction.
+Course fees are assessed the same rate for MLS and MMLS courses.
 Click to view the current course fees.

-- Textbooks are required for most MLS courses and contribute substantially to the cost of education.
-Unlike some courses on campus, these textbooks are truly required and essential for student success.
-Students are encouraged to purchase and keep these textbooks as professional references during their career.
-A limited supply of used text books is usually available from the bookstore.
-Most textbooks can be rented through the bookstore and many are available as eBooks or Amazon.
-Refer to the University of Minnesota Bookstore website for more information.
+- Textbooks are required for most MLS and MMLS courses and contribute substantially to the cost of education.
+Unlike some courses on campus, these texts are truly required and essential for student success.
+Students are encouraged to purchase and keep them for professional reference during their career.
+To cut costs, most textbooks are available used or can be rented.
+Please see the University of Minnesota Bookstore website for more information.